Tennis-Barty leads Australia's golden hope in Tokyo | ExBulletin

 Tennis-Barty leads Australia’s golden hope in Tokyo

-MELBOURNE (Reuters) – World number one Ash Barty will lead Australia’s biggest Olympic tennis team in Tokyo as the country prays for its first medal in 17 years at the Games.
+MELBOURNE (Reuters) World number one Ash Barty will lead Australia’s biggest Olympic tennis team in Tokyo as the country prays at the Games for its first medal in 17 years.

 Alex de Minaur, the Australian men’s number one and Nick Kyrgios, the world number 60, are among eight Olympic debutants on the 11-man team, with former US Open champion Sam Stosur on board for her fifth Games.

-Barty, De Minaur, Stosur and the world’s number 43, John Millman, will compete in both singles and doubles, while Kyrgios will only play singles.
+Barty, De Minaur, Stosur and men’s world number 43 John Millman will compete in both singles and doubles, while Kyrgios will only play singles.

 Rio Olympians Millman and John Peers, a doubles specialist, return for their second Games, while Australia is looking for their first medal since Alicia Molik took bronze in singles in Athens in 2004.

-Molik will captain the women’s team with Ajla Tomljanovic in singles and Storm Sanders and Ellen Perez in doubles.
+Molik is the captain of the women’s team, which includes Ajla Tomljanovic in singles and Storm Sanders and Ellen Perez in doubles.

 The Tokyo tennis tournament starts on July 24 at Ariake Tennis Park.